 Here’s what we’ll do together

-Trauma-focused therapy at Shore & Soul integrates somatic healing—recognizing that trauma is held not only in memory but also in the body.
-The work centers on restoring a sense of safety and regulation through evidence-based approaches such as somatic healing, mindfulness, and body awareness techniques.
-By helping clients notice and release stored tension, trauma therapy supports both emotional integration and physiological calm, rebuilding trust in the self and in relationships.
+Trauma-focused therapy integrates somatic approaches, recognizing that painful experiences are held not only in memory but also in the body.
+Our work centers on restoring a sense of safety and regulation through evidence-based practices such as mindfulness, body awareness, and somatic techniques.

 Therapy for Helping Professionals